- Working with Contacts and Schedules

 This chapter is from the book

-- Click the group name to which you want to add the contact, or All Contacts if you don’t have a group in mind.
+- Click the calendar to which you want to add the appointment.

 - Click and drag on the hour grid for the day of the appointment to define the time span for the appointment.